AaronHoward3/sendai-b22830b5/README.md

-# IRIOS A.I. - AI-Powered Email Marketing Platform
+# IRIOS AI - AI-Powered Email Marketing Platform

 A comprehensive monorepo for generating professional email marketing campaigns using AI.
 This platform combines brand data scraping, AI-powered content generation, and email template creation into a seamless workflow.